isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenEv⅋₄ (suc (suc n)) = {! !}
 ```

-Here, in `isEven`, we just recursed and we were done.
+At this step in `def:even?` we just recursed and we were done.
 However, that can't quite
 work here.
 The problem is that if we were to recurse, we'd get a result of type
 `Maybe (IsEven n)`, but we need a result of type `Maybe (IsEven (suc (suc n)))`.
 What needs to happen then is for us to recurse, *inspect the answer,* and then,